What Anchor Text is and What You Should Know About It

 How do link texts influence search engine rankings?

 Google uses several techniques to shape the search results, including page rank, anchor text, and proximity information.
+It also uses anchor text to help it understand the context of the link.

 For example, if someone inserts the link to the article behind the keyword baseball card, Google will consider this article to be about baseball cards.
 The more pages that use the anchor link text baseball card to reference this article, the higher this article will be in search engine rankings for this keyword.
 This means that using the same anchor text will increase Google’s confidence that the page in question should potentially rank for this keyword.

 Meanwhile, repeating anchor link text too many times in your content isn’t a good idea.
-We’ll look at the reason why in the next section.

 Mind Google’s anti-spam policies